Where to Watch FIFA World Cup 2026 in Mexico

 | Azteca 7 | Spanish | Free over-the-air | Free 32-match package with every Mexico match and selected knockout windows. |

-How to Watch FIFA World Cup 2026 Online in Mexico
+How to Stream FIFA World Cup 2026 in Mexico

-ViX is the strongest choice if you want every match in one place.
-TUDN's own Mexico-facing guide ties the platform to the complete tournament package and also promotes a dedicated World Pass option.
+ViX is the absolute tactical choice if you want every match in one place.
+TUDN's own Mexico-facing arsenal ties the platform to the complete tournament package, ensuring you never miss a heartbeat of the 104-match blitz.

-Canal 5, Las Estrellas, and Azteca 7 remain important because they keep the free national audience in the game.
-That still matters in Mexico even when a paid full-tournament streaming route exists.
+Canal 5, Las Estrellas, and Azteca 7 are your free-to-air survival gear.
+They keep the national audience in the game, providing high-stakes access to the host-nation battles even without a paid subscription.

 Free vs Paid Streaming Options